51 Fun Things To Do in the Blue Mountains in 2024

 39. Stroll South Lawson Waterfall Circuit

 We discovered this walk when we visited the area with our dog.
-So many Blue Mountains walks are in National Parks which do not allow entry.
+So many Blue Mountains walks are in National Park which is not dog friendly.
 It’s a short walk, less than 3km long and considered a fairly easy circular route.

 It takes in four small waterfalls; Adelina Falls, sand lined Federal Falls, Cataract Falls and Junction Falls.
 It’s a great place to practice taking photos of moving water if you are developing your photography skills.